What is the course of a migraine attack?

 Nausea

-When the headache phase is over, you often feel weird and weak for a while.
+When the headache phase is over, you often feel a bit weak and “out of sorts” for a while.

-If you go to sleep because of the pain, you may not even notice this phase.
+If you end up going to sleep during the headache phase, because of the pain, you may not even notice the recovery phase.

 Recovery Phase

-Now you already know a lot about migraines.
-So let’s figure out what you can do during an attack:
+You already know so much about migraines.
+Now, let’s figure out what you can do during an attack:

 How do you treat a migraine?